BenBerryman/Panda-Airways/README.md

 ```

 This is the main homepage for booking flights.
 Start by selecting the starting city/airport and destination.
-Flights are available from 12/10 to 12/19, and up to 5 ticket can be purchased at once.
+Flights are available from 12/10 to 12/19 (currently working on making flight dates dynamic based on the time of database creation), and up to 5 ticket can be purchased at once.
-If there is any confusion, please watch our short video explaining setup and usage.
+If there is any confusion, please watch our short video explaining setup and usage (*videoWalkthrough.mp4*).

 ## Outline
 ### The Client